ncatlab/nlab-content/pages/9114.md

   \right)
 $$

-make this category of fields and corespondence into a [[monoidal category]].
+make this category of fields and correspondence into a [[monoidal category]].

 Then a choice of field configurations for a (not yet localized) field theory in dimension $n \in \mathbb{N}$ is a [[monoidal functor]] from a [[category of cobordisms]] of dimension $n$ to such a category of [[spans]]/[[correspondences]]